yuwen41/MCP-LifeAgent/README.md

 5. Managing Events on Google Calendar (Add & Delete)

-   - Add event on your google calendar.
+   - Add a new event to Google Calendar

-   - Delete event on your google calendar.
+   - Delete an event from your Google Calendar

 ---